MF Global clients see recovery prospects improving

 Customers who want or need immediate payment can sell those claims to bidders who hope to make a profit on further recoveries through the bankruptcy process.

-Distressed debt traders including Barclays Plc (BARC.L), as well as investment banks like the Seaport Group and other entities, had been offering former customers around 90 cents on the dollar, in return for taking over their claims.
+Distressed debt funds run by Barclays Plc, the Seaport Group investment bank and others had been offering former customers around 90 cents on the dollar, in return for taking over their claims.
 But bids have steadily climbed, and last week, Barclays boosted its bid to 92 cents, according to an email obtained by Reuters that was circulated within the Commodity Customer Coalition, an advocacy group for former MF Global clients.

-The Seaport Group, which last week had offered 91.25 cents on the dollar, on Monday told the customer coalition it was upping its bid to 92.75 cents, according to a Seaport term sheet obtained by Reuters.

-“If one of them moves, the others follow suit,” John Roe, a spokesman for the customer coalition, said.
-“That’s what we’ve been seeing.”

-A spokesman for Seaport on Monday confirmed the increase, but declined to comment on why it was raising its price.

-Barclays’ new offer, meanwhile, was directly tied to a proposal by James Giddens, the trustee liquidating MF’s broker-dealer, to return more money to customers, according to two people briefed on negotiations between Barclays and the coalition.
+Barclays’ new offer was directly tied to a proposal by James Giddens, the trustee liquidating MF’s broker-dealer, to return more money to customers, according to two people briefed on negotiations between Barclays and the coalition.
 The sources declined to be named because the negotiations are private.

-A spokesman for Barclays declined to comment on the reasons for Barclays’ increase.
+A spokesman for Barclays declined to comment on the reasons for raising its offer for customer claims.

 To Mike Recine, whose Highridge Futures Fund had $59 million in MF Global accounts when the brokerage collapsed, the growing interest from sophisticated claims traders suggests the outlook for a near-complete recovery is strong.